Tuna fish sandwich: History

 became more plentiful in the United States in the late 1940s.
 In 1950, 8,500,000 pounds of canned tuna were produced, and the U.S. Department of Agriculture classified it as a "plentiful food".

-Well-known 20th century American chefs including James Beard, Julia Child, Craig Claiborne and comfort food cookbook author Sue Kreitzman were advocates for the tuna sandwich.
-American chef David Rosengarten is an advocate for a very simple style of finely chopped, easily spreadable tuna salad, almost like a fish pâté, reminiscent of New York City delicatessen food.

 In 2021, Subway was sued by two California consumers who claimed that the fast-food chain had sold purported tuna sandwiches that were "completely bereft of tuna as an ingredient".
 A representative of the company which operates over 40,000 locations worldwide, denied the allegations, saying "These claims are meritless,” adding “Tuna is one of our most popular sandwiches.
 Our restaurants receive 100% wild-caught tuna, mix it with mayonnaise and serve on a freshly made sandwich."
 The investigative TV show Inside Edition sent samples of Subway's tuna salad to Applied Food Technologies, a Florida company that carries out DNA testing of seafood.
 According to that company, "Yes, we confirmed that tuna was definitely in all three samples we received".

 Ingredients

-A tuna fish sandwich is usually made with canned tuna mixed with mayonnaise and other additions, such as chopped celery, capers, pickles or pickle relish, hard-boiled eggs, onion, cucumber, sweetcorn, and/or black olives.
+A tuna fish sandwich is usually made with canned tuna mixed with mayonnaise and other additions, such as chopped celery, capers, pickles or pickle relish, hard-boiled eggs, onion, cucumber, sweetcorn or black olives.
 Other recipes may use olive oil, Miracle Whip, salad cream, mustard, or yogurt, instead of or in addition to mayonnaise.
 The sandwich may be topped with lettuce, tomato, cucumbers, bean sprouts, or avocado in any combination.